visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Go to https://makereels.ai/news-reels
 - Enter topic to find latest news.
-- Click on any item to generate reels
+- Click on any news headline item to generate reels
+- Choose a newscaster face or upload yours or just select No Face for text based news reels.
+LipSync will only generate when you download or publish the video.
+Preview will just show AI Face and Voice but it wont be lipSynced.
+- Customize font, text, bg vidoes then Download or Publish directly
 - Optional: Add RSS Links to create automation worflow for automatic news reels creation and publishing.

 **Tutorial Videos:**